jucardi/Inject/README.md

 ## Spring-Like dependency injection for .NET Core

-.NET library that emulates the spring dependency injection behavior using **Beans** and **Component** annotations.
+.NET library that emulates the Java Spring Frameworks dependency injection behavior using **Beans** and **Component** annotations.

-Unlike Java Spring, **jucardi.inject** does not require an `ApplicationContext` or container to initialize the dependency injection, but rather an entry point for the injection to occur.
+Unlike Java Spring, **Inject** does not require an `ApplicationContext` or container to initialize the dependency injection, but rather an entry point for the injection to occur.

 ## Creating beans

-**jucardi.inject** supports creating beans using `Configuration` classes like Spring Framework.
+**Inject** supports creating beans using `Configuration` classes like Spring Framework.
 XML configuration files for beans are not supported at this time.